bbauska/JS-Best-Projects/README.md

 </blockquote>

 <h3>Introduction</h3>
-One of the most popular scripting languages, JavaScript is used in all the web applications for validation, rendering dynamic content, interactive graphics and maps, and much more.
+<p>One of the most popular scripting languages, JavaScript is used in all the web applications for validation,
+rendering dynamic content, interactive graphics and maps, and much more.
 Along with HTML and CSS, JS has the power to build complete, robust web applications.
 Because of JS, the user can interact with a web page and see all the interesting elements on the page.
 As we explore the projects, we will come to know- how js helps in building interactive web pages.
-Before that, let us quickly go through the important features of JS:
+Before that, let us quickly go through the important features of JS:</p>

 - Used on both client-side and server-side to create interactive web content.
 - Greatly improves user experience by providing dynamic functionality.